Costa Rica- National PES programme

 Social

-One of the reasons for this lack of participation of poorer farmers is because most of the contracts, until 2002, had been allocated in areas with a Social Development Index (SDI) of 40%-70%.
+One of the reasons for this lack of participation of poorer farmers is because most of the contracts, until 2002, had been allocated in areas with a SDI of 40-70 per cent.
 The authors suggested targeting areas with low SDI and this was subsequently introduced as a criterion in the determination of priority areas.

 A study by Zbinden and Lee (2004) shows that on average, farms with PES are larger and dedicated to labour-extensive and land-intensive agricultural activities, compared to non-participants.
 This is confirmed by other studies, showing that larger properties are more likely to enter the PES, excluding small properties (Hope, Porras and Miranda, 2005).
 Zbinden and Lee say that on average participants in the PES are better educated, more likely to be urban-dwellers, had more income from (and were proportionally more reliant on) off-farm sources and enjoyed higher farm incomes than non-participants

-The authors suggest that this could be happening in about 23% of the PES-Protection area.
-The programme had processed, till the end of 2002, almost US$ 5.3 million 5.3/year, covering approximately 242,000, over 80% for conservation.
-A large percentage of this money was used in the farms and 80% reported hiring labour to fulfil obligations for protection.
+The authors suggest that this could be happening in about 23 per cent of the PES protection area.
+The programme had processed, till the end of 2002, almost US$5.3 million per year, covering approximately 242,000 hectares, over 80 per cent for conservation.
+A large percentage of this money was used in the farms and 80 per cent reported hiring labour to fulfill obligations for protection.

 Encouragement of smallholders.

-(i) PES funds the maintenance and improvement of farms, forests and plantations and consequently increases income and enhances quality of life.ii) The scheme can also clarify property rights and protect rural properties against squatters. (iii) PES also leads to the development of knowledge and institutional capacity building and iv) empowerment of grass-roots organizations and NGOs, who have supported the participation of groups that, due to the requirements, individually would be excluded from the programme;
+(i) PES funds the maintenance and improvement of farms, forests and plantations and consequently increases income and enhances quality of life. ii) The scheme can also clarify property rights and protect rural properties against squatters. (iii) PES also leads to the development of knowledge and institutional capacity building and iv) empowerment of grass-roots organizations and NGOs, which have supported the participation of groups that, due to the requirements, individually would be excluded from the programme;

 Legislation Issues

-Environmental services were explicitly recognised by the Forestry Law No7575, introduced in 1996.
-The law lays the groundwork for the design of a new national strategy that became the Payments for Environmental Services programme (PROGRAMA DE PAGO POR SERVICIOS AMBIENTALES).
+ES were explicitly recognised by the Forestry Law Number 7575, introduced in 1996.
+The law lays the groundwork for the design of a new national strategy that became the PES or Programa de Pago por Servicios Ambientales (PSA) Programme.
 The law suggests the use of "polluter pays" and "beneficiary pays" principles in forestry strategy.
 The services recognised are: carbon sequestration, protection of watersheds, biodiversity conservation, and the provision of scenic beauty.
 Each year a decree is issued setting up priorities for approving projects.
 While this might lead to confusion, it also allows for flexibility in the implementation of the projects and for learning-by-doing.

 One challenge facing the PES is that the payment levels cannot compete with high return land uses, such as urban developments, in areas that are highly strategic for water recharge.
 A new law proposal has been drawn up to prohibit any land use apart from forest conservation on land declared as water recharge areas.
 The proposal would limit agriculture, ranching, urban development, landfills, greenhouses and petrol stations.
 While this might be extreme, it could lead towards a zoning system.

-New water charge law (Canon del agua): The origin of this law (approved in 2006) can be traced tothe voluntary agreements with large-scale water users When FONAFIFO came to agreements with these companies on the level of their contribution this gave the Ministry of Environment an indication of the willingness to pay (WTP) for maintaining regular supply of water.
-Until now water rates are very low Irrigation 25US$ year, brewery 400US$ year], The new water law aims to increase charges for all water users (surface and ground) by nearly 300% phased over a seven year period.
+New water charge law (Canon del agua): The origin of this law (approved in 2006) can be traced to the voluntary agreements with large scale water users.
+When FONAFIFO came to agreements with these companies on the level of their contribution this gave the MINAE an indication of the Willingness To Pay (WTP) for maintaining regular supply of water.
+Until now water rates were very low: irrigation US$25 per year, brewery US$400 per year.
+The new Water Law aims to increase charges for all water users (surface and ground) by nearly 300 per cent phased over a seven-year period.
 These new charges will be proportional to the amount of water used (consumptive and non-consumptive uses will be charged the same) but different according to the type of user.
-These changes have encountered strong opposition and FONAFIFO has had to invest in conflict resolution measures; still, the increase now proposed is lower than originally proposed and below the willingness to pay for water for most users.
+These changes have encountered strong opposition and FONAFIFO has had to invest in conflict resolution measures; still, the increase now proposed is lower than originally proposed and below the WTP for water for most users.
 A share of this new water use charge has been earmarked for investments in watershed protection to be allocated in proportion to the revenues generated from the charge in each watershed.
 Users that are already investing in watershed protection will be exempt from this part of the new charge, as is the case of the ESPH (see case profile).

 Monitoring